-As it is keyboard shortcut based tool, you don’t need any specific UI to launch.
+As it is a keyboard shortcut based tool, you don’t need any specific UI to launch.
 It will bury itself under Quick Launch toolbar on the taskbar.
-You can launch its settings and tweak other option from there.
+You can launch its settings and tweak other options from there.

 Follow the below steps to convert any portion of the screen to text:

 1. Once you have launched the executable file for Capture2Text, the default keyboard shortcut (WinKey + Q) gets activated.
 You can then point the cursor to the top-left position of the portion that you want to select.

 2. Hit the hotkey combination and start selecting the desired portion of the screen by moving the mouse cursor over the text that you want to OCR.
 You can even move the blue box around the screen window by using right-click mouse button and dragging the portion box over the desired text.

 3. In order to complete the portion selection, hit Enter or just press the left-click mouse button.
 The text within the selected portion will be recognized and a popup will appear which will show the captured text while copying the same in the clipboard.

 The free tool also offers various other options for OCR Capture as well (Text Line OCR Capture, Forward Text Line OCR Capture, Bubble OCR Capture etc.) which automatically captures a line of text based on the hotkey operation that you select.